-For the fiscal year ended June 30, 2018, the Marysville Joint Unified School District recognized OPEB expense of \$526,532.
-At June 30, 2018, the Marysville Joint Unified School District reported deferred outflows of resources related to OPEB from the following sources:
+For the fiscal year ended June 30, 2019, the Marysville Joint Unified School District recognized OPEB expense of \$526,532.
+At June 30, 2019, the Marysville Joint Unified School District reported deferred outflows of resources related to OPEB and deferred inflows of resources related to OPEB from the following sources:

-Defer Deferred Outflows

-of of Resources

-District contributions subsequent

-to the measurement date \$ 1,375,882

-\$ 1,375,882
+Deferred Outflows of Resources Deferred Inflows of Resources Changes in assumptions District contributions subsequent \$ - \$ 392,016 to the measurement date 885,981 - \$ 885,981 \$ 392,016

-The \$1,375,882 reported as deferred outflows of resources related to OPEB resulting from District contributions subsequent to the measurement date will be recognized as a reduction of the total OPEB liability in the year ended June 30, 2019.
+The \$885,981 reported as deferred outflows of resources related to OPEB resulting from District contributions subsequent to the measurement date will be recognized as a reduction of the total OPEB liability in the year ended June 30, 2020.
+Other amounts reported as deferred inflows of resources related to OPEB will be recognized in OPEB expense as follows: